Lauren Dickason trial: Emotional first responders give evidence about finding children dead

 The trial is set for three weeks before Justice Cameron Mander and a jury.

-The Crown will call more than 30 witnesses, including five experts on insanity and or infanticide.
+The Crown will call evidence from about 30 witnesses and five experts on insanity and or infanticide.

 The defence will then open its case and is expected to call a number of witnesses, including its own experts, to give evidence about Dickason’s mental state.